klaidliadon/umbrella-content/en/travel/kidnapping/beginner/s_why-do-people-kidnap.md

 ---
 # Prevent kidnapping

-The best defence against kidnapping is to have *and practise* a high-quality security manement plan.
+The best defence against kidnapping is to have *and practise* a high-quality security management plan.

 Base security management on a thorough understanding of your location: